-The Non-Conformists or Puritans had arrived in Boston on July 31, 1637, from England.
+The Non-Conformists or Puritans had arrived in Boston in 1637, from England (mostly Hertfordshire).
 A year later they had heard through some of their members who had participated in the Pequot War about an area where they might be able to settle.
-They sailed to the mouth of the Quinnipiac River, what is now New Haven and held their first religious service under an oak tree on Sunday, April 25, 1638, with the founding settlers of that community, which was led by Rev. Davenport.
+They sailed to the mouth of the Quinnipiac River, what is now New Haven, and held their first religious service under an oak tree on Sunday, April 25, 1638, with the founding settlers of that community, which was led by Rev. Davenport.

-Desiring a church and a colony of their own, they purchased land for this purpose on February 12, 1639, but they made no attempt to settle the land that winter.
+Desiring a church and a colony of their own, the Prudden group purchased land for this purpose from Wepawaug Native Americans in February 1639, but they made no attempt to settle the land that winter.
 Their church was organized before moving to Wepawaug, which is now Milford.

 Originally, the government of the town was a Theocracy - a small republic independent of all outside authority.
 God was their only King and the Bible their only law book.
 Only Church members were permitted the right to vote and hold office.

 In the early 1660s, members of the church and town helped hide two English judges who had signed the writ that had King Charles I beheaded.
 The English unsuccessfully looked for the regicide judges in New Haven and MIlford, but as payback, England made New Haven Colony merge into Connecticut Colony in 1665.
 At that time the law was changed and ownership of property became the basis of citizenship in place of church membership.

 The early pastors of the Milford Church were well educated, numbering among them graduates of Cambridge, England; Harvard, Yale, Princeton, Amherst, Dartmouth, and Oberlin.